Raa0404/otsapp36/README.md

 # OTS Final App
-This is the final production-ready version.
+This is the production-ready version of the OTS app.